Skip to main content

 4. Register for the event in Incognito Mode.

-1. If you have colleagues that can test, send them the link so they can also register.
+1. If you have colleagues who can test, send them the link so they can also register.

 5. Join the Virtual Stage via the link in your Registration Confirmation email or Calendar Invite.